usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 efficient and less expensive for some public entities to make all such documents accessible by using a template, there is nothing in subpart H that prevents public entities from taking that approach.
-178 The Department made a non-substantive change to the header of the exception to match the text of the exception.

 The Department understands the concerns raised by commenters about the potential burdens that individuals with disabilities may face if individualized password-protected